louelidrissi/Gasmeter-Reader/README.md

 ## Model Referense Repository:

-Model used in the implementation of the Dial and Digit Reader is based on part of the Gauge Reaser Deep Learning Model in the following repository: [DeepGauge-ML-Demo GitHub](https://github.com/louelidrissi/DeepGauge-ML-Demo)
+Model used in the implementation of the Dial and Digit Reader is based on part of [DeepGauge-ML-Demo](https://github.com/louelidrissi/DeepGauge-ML-Demo) model, with updated ML libraries (as of 2021).

 ## Future Improvements:
 - Implement image recognition to detect the needle.